The GIST is a newsletter run by 3 college roommates who set out to create a place for underserved sports fans.

 Just because everyone else is focused on a specific way of doing things doesn’t mean it’s the best option for your business.

-How You Can Use Some of These Growth Levers
+How You Can Replicate Some of Their Success 🗺️

 Now, I know this whole story probably sounds way out of touch.
 I mean, huge brand partnerships, raising seed rounds, and being part of startup incubators?